 5. Re-quote insurance rates to help lower your expenses, I did this earlier this year and I saved $152 per month across three properties.

 6. Many people’s jobs and incomes will be affected by this crisis and you should be prepared for tenants to have difficulties paying rent.

 Prepare financially for tenants who may be laid off.
 I experienced this in 2008-2011.
 At one point, almost a quarter of my tenants were on unemployment yet still able to pay rent because we only purchased affordable rentals.
 If you have any higher-end rentals, consider selling ASAP or anticipate that it may be a challenge to collect rent.

 Additionally, I am continuing to make offers, which may seem counterintuitive.
 With interest rates as low as they are and the fact that people are fearful, this is a buying sign to me.
 We do not allow short-term blood in the streets talk to change our investing strategy.

 We are using the same strategy as we did in 2009-2011, which is value-add multi-family with small and affordable units in places where there is job growth and population growth.

-We are expecting it to be harder to find contractors to renovate like in 2009-2011 when many contractors went out of business.
+It is expected to be harder to find contractors to renovate like in 2009-2011 when many contractors went out of business.
 Be sure to factor this in your numbers along with a minimum 10% vacancy rate.

 We are likely to experience times where it would be easy to get sucked into fear mode.
 Stress weakens our immune system, making us more susceptible to getting sick.

-We’ve found it best to turn off the news and get updates from our physician friends and from trusted friends in other countries.
+It is best to turn off the news and get updates from our physician friends and from trusted friends in other countries.
 This is a good time to do a digital detox and enjoy the extra time with our families.